 2. Imports and Exports: If your company deals with any international clients, a CC will not be recognised as a Company format most of the time.
 In this case it is best to convert your CC to a Pty soonest.

 1. Your company will now have the words ‘Pty (Ltd)‘ at the end of its name instead of ‘CC’.

 2. The current members will become the Company Directors.
-Each Director will have an amount of shares in the company.
+Each Director will have a number of shares in the PTY Company.

-To convert your CC to a Pty now, please complete the application form
+To get a conversion for your CC to a Pty, please complete the application form